TUDelft-SPC-Lab/COSILab/baselines/intention/README.md

 data
 ```

 Each retained record is converted into one Gemma chat turn.
-The script prepares:
+For each record the pipeline prepares:

-- an indicated participant image from `participant_<id>.png`
+- an indicated participant image from `participant_<id>.png` under `--participant-image-root`, selected by the record's `participant` field
 - the video clip from the record's `video` field
 - the participant's own audio from `audios[participant - 1]`
-- aggregated conversation-floor audio from the IDs in `conversation_floor`
+- aggregated conversation-floor audio mixed from the speaker IDs in `conversation_floor` (the participant's own ID is excluded and duplicates are dropped)
-- a rendered user prompt from `prompt_ingroup.json`
+- a rendered user prompt from the prompt config

+Records are skipped before inference, with the reason recorded, when the video or participant image is missing or not on disk, when the audio list or speaker selection is malformed, when participant or conversation-floor audio cannot be resolved, when audio aggregation fails, or when a resolved path matches an `--exclude-video-substring` / `--exclude-audio-substring` filter.

 The prompt config provides:

 - `system_prompt`: the Gemma system instruction
 - `user_prompt_template`: the actual intention-recognition prompt

+If `user_prompt_template` (or `prompt`) is absent, the loader assembles the template from structured `intro`, `questions`, and `examples` fields.
+Templates are rendered with the record's flattened fields, so `{field}` and `{nested.field}` placeholders are filled from the record, `{record_json}` expands to the whole record, and unknown placeholders are left untouched.

 The prompt asks Gemma to identify the indicated participant's intentions, including timestamps, confidence, reasoning, intensity, and counterfactual explanations.
 If no clear intention is visible, the model is instructed to return the no-intention format.